-From October 1, 2015 to April12, 2016, the cumulative inflow into Lake Pillsbury was 423,966 acre-feet.
+From October 1, 2016 to April 17, 2017, the cumulative inflow into Lake Pillsbury was 771,787 acre-feet.
 Consequently, the water supply condition will be categorized as Normal for the remainder of the year.
 Based on these criteria, the Decision 1610 required minimum instream flows in the Upper Russian River (from the East Fork Russian River to the Russian River's confluence of Dry Creek) will be 185 cfs between April 1 and May 31.
 The required minimum in-stream flows starting June 1 will be determined based on the combined storage of Lake Pillsbury and Lake Mendocino on May 31.
 At this time, the projected combined storage amount is difficult to predict because it is heavily dependent on late spring precipitation.
-However, based on the current hydrologic trends, the Water Agency anticipates either Normal or Normal-Dry Spring 1 water supply conditions starting June 1.
-Consequently, the Decision 1610 required minimum instream flows in the Upper Russian River will likely be either 185 cfs or 150 cfs until August 31 and then 150 cfs for the remainder of the year.
+However, based on the current hydrologic trends, the Water Agency anticipates that the water supply condition starting June 1 will likely be Normal.
+Consequently, the Decision 1610 required minimum instream flows in the Upper Russian River will be 185 cfs until August 31 and then 150 cfs for the remainder of the year.
 In the Lower Russian River, the required minimum instream flow will be 125 cfs.